Materials

 tenants at 425 Market St. hire vendors to shred their confidential

 documents.
-Currently 27 out of 36 floors employ document
+Currently 11 of 35 floors (of office space) employ document

 shredding services.
 The building management office records